alikeaudience/netty_server/readme.md

 - JsonKafkaProducer

 ## Saving request data to local files
-1. A scheduler is started as the Netty server starts, which schedules the swap of saving file names every interval of time
+1. A scheduler is started as the Netty server starts, which schedules the swap (or write to new files) of saving file names every interval of time

 2. Only one instance of FileWriter is instantiated, in order to improve the performance.